Location: |

 03-MAR-1958 | show mine opened to the public. |

 The Historische Silbergruben Oberzeiring (Historic Silver Mines Oberzeiring) is a museum with a show mine.
-The museum has numerous mining exhibits like forming punches for minting, tools and vessels for mining, but also archaeological exhibits like the illyrian urn-grave from around 900 BC.
+The museum has numerous mining exhibits like forming punches for minting, tools and vessels for mining, but also archaeological exhibits like the Illyrian urn-grave from around 900 BC.
 There is a show mine and a tunnel for speleotherapy.

 The silver mine at Oberzeiring was once the biggest silver mine in the eastern Alps.
 Right where the show mine is today, in the Piergrube, lies a lot called Freudental (Valley of Joy), named such because of the enormous amounts of silver.
 The dimensions are impressive: the mining area is 25 km long, the tunnels are more than 40 km long.
 The most important mine was right below the village Oberzeiring, covering an area of 2 km by 3 km and up to 100 m deep.
 This is a guess, the exact depth and size is unknown as the mine is flooded to 35 m below ground.

 The heyday of local silver mining was in the first half of the 14th century.
-Starting with a visit by the first Habsburgs emperor Rudolph in 1279, the importance of the silver mines grew rapidly.
+Starting with a visit by the first Habsburg emperor Rudolph in 1279, the importance of the silver mines grew rapidly.
 During this time the town was bestowed the market rights, got a free zone of about 10 km², and various other privileges.
 The most important privileges were definitely the right to mint their own coins (1284) called Zeyringer Pfennig, and their own jurisdiction, a high-court with special judges and the Zeyringer mining rules.

-Later, in the mid 20th century, the mine was reopened to the northern side, where barite was mined.
+In the mid-20th-century, the mine was reopened to the northern side, where barite was mined.
 Barite is used for several industrial processes.
-The part of the ancient silver mine, which is still accessible was transformed into a show mine in the same time, in 1958.
-They also created a mining museum and an archaeological exhibition for the Illyrian grave which was discovered one year before.
+The part of the ancient silver mine, which is still accessible, was transformed into a show mine at the same time, in 1958.
+They also created a mining museum and an archaeological exhibition for the Illyrian grave, which was discovered one year before.
 The museum and show mine have been renovated several times since then, in 2000 the biggest changes were necessary to apply the newest safety regulations for mines.
+Also in 1958, another part of the mine was developed as a spa.
+It is used for the cure of respiratory diseases using the so-called speleotherapy.
+This part of the mine is now called Heilstollen Oberzeiring.